 Truth: While exogenous testosterone can suppress sperm production via negative feedback on the hypothalamic-pituitary-gonadal (HPG) axis, fertility can often be restored using medications like hCG or Clomid.

-Myth #6: TRT is a Vanity Drug for Lazy Men
+Myth #6: TRT Is a Shortcut for the Lazy

 Truth: Testosterone is vital for bone density, red blood cell production, insulin sensitivity, cognitive function, and mental health.
 Men with medically diagnosed low T are not looking for shortcuts—they’re trying to regain their baseline health.